hoteet123/broadcastClient/README.md

-`Height`, `GuiKind`, `GuiOrder` and `Monitor` values.  `GuiKind` can be `image`, `video` or `url` and determines whether an image, video or embedded web view is shown on the specified monitor.  `GuiOrder` starts at `0` and lower numbers are placed above higher values, allowing precise control of the stacking order.
+`Height`, `GuiKind`, `GuiOrder` and `Monitor` values.  `GuiKind` can be `image`, `video` or `url` and determines whether an image, video or embedded web view is shown on the specified monitor.  `GuiOrder` starts at `0` and lower numbers are placed above higher values.
+Overlays are processed from highest to lowest order with each window lifted so lower numbers appear on top, allowing precise control of the stacking order.
 GIF images animate and transparency is respected.

 For `url` overlays on Windows the helper scripts try to launch Microsoft Edge or Chrome in app mode for better performance.
 If no supported browser is found,